 Student budgets can include the following: conference registration/membership, airfare (including baggage) and/or ground transportation, lodging, and $30 per diem for meals.
 Budgets should not include the following: travel insurance, airline upgrades, data plans, and other incidentals.

 Award Disbursement: Students awarded funding will receive their award via Check Request/Student Award2.
 Awards above $600 in a calendar year are considered taxable income.
 For domestic students, taxes are not deducted at the time of disbursement and a 1099 will be issued at the end of the calendar year.
 For international students, the check request is run through payroll and taxes are deducted based on the studentâ€™s country of citizenship.

 Students will not be required to submit Concur reports post-travel, and do not need to provide receipts after the trip.

 Summary Report: Within 30 days of return, students who have received funding must submit 1-2 paragraphs summarizing the impact of the award on their research or professional development.
-Failure to submit this report will render the student ineligible for subsequent funding.
+Students should submit these reports to their department's Graduate Program Administrator via email.
+Failure to submit this report on time will render the student ineligible for subsequent funding.